An algebraic correspondence between stochastic differential equations and the Martin-Siggia-Rose formalism: Introduction

 To set the nomenclature, we shall refer to $\alpha$ (\textit{resp.} $\beta$) as the \textbf{additive term} (\textit{resp.} \textbf{multiplicative term}) of the SDE, the latter being non-trivial if and only if $\beta_1:=\partial_x\beta\neq0$.
-From the analytic viewpoint the solution theory of Equation \eqref{Eq: SDE - general form_cla} is well-understood and fully developed, see {\it e.g.} \cite{Oksendal} for a review of the key existence and uniqueness results.
-At the same time, in the development and validation of concrete models, one is mainly interested in finding an explicit form of the expectation value both of the solutions of Equation \eqref{Eq: SDE - general form_cla} and of the associated correlation functions.
+From the analytic viewpoint the solution theory of Equation \eqref{Eq: SDE - general form} is well-understood and fully developed, see {\it e.g.} \cite{Oksendal} for a review of the key existence and uniqueness results.
+At the same time, in the development and validation of concrete models, one is mainly interested in finding an explicit form of the expectation value both of the solutions of Equation \eqref{Eq: SDE - general form} and of the associated correlation functions.

-In the physics literature this problem is often addressed dealing with Equation \eqref{Eq: SDE - general form_cla} by means of a completely different framework which goes under the name of \textbf{Martin-Siggia-Rose (MSR) formalism} \cite{Martin-Siggia-Rose-73}.
+In the physics literature this problem is often addressed dealing with Equation \eqref{Eq: SDE - general form} by means of a completely different framework which goes under the name of \textbf{Martin-Siggia-Rose (MSR) formalism} \cite{Martin-Siggia-Rose-73}, also known as the \textbf{Janssen-De Dominicis-Peliti path integral formalism} on account of \cite{De Dominicis-Peliti.1978, Jannsen-1976}.
 It is a very efficient and fruitful approach, see {\it e.g.} \cite{Aron-Barci-Cugliandolo-Gonzales-Arenas-Lozano-2016,Buice-Chow-2010,Hertz-Roudi-Sollich-2017,Tauber-Howards-Vollmayr-2005,Zinn-Justin-1989} which can also be suitably modified to study SPDEs \cite{Wiese-1998}.
-The main rationale behind this scheme lies in associating to any possibly non-linear SDE of the form of Equation \eqref{Eq: SDE - general form_cla} a corresponding field theory which allows to evaluate the correlation functions of the solutions of Equation \eqref{Eq: SDE - additive case_cla} in terms of suitable counterparts which, in turn, are computed by means of a path-integral formulation.
+The main rationale behind this scheme lies in associating to any possibly non-linear SDE of the form of Equation \eqref{Eq: SDE - general form} a corresponding field theory which allows to evaluate the correlation functions of the solutions of Equation \eqref{Eq: SDE - additive case} in terms of suitable counterparts which, in turn, are computed by means of a path-integral formulation.